Angela

 represent the average number of oxygen-site vacancies (i.e., −δ)

-is noted that in formula (I), B and B′ do not represent the
+clarity, it is noted that in formula (I), B and B′ do not

-element boron, but instead are symbols that each independently
+represent the element boron, but instead are symbols that each

-approximately zero, i.e., the number of oxygen-site vacancies or
+be approximately zero, i.e., the number of oxygen-site vacancies

-surpluses is effectively zero.
-The material can in some cases have
+or surpluses is effectively zero.
+The material can in some cases

 [0054] Rare earth metals include Sc, Y, La, Ce, Pr, Nd, Pm, Sm,